laserpants/trombone/docs/authentication.rst

 ..
 NOTE::
-   This table is automatically created when the server is started with authentication enabled (i.e., in default mode), unless it already exists.
+   This table is automatically created when the server starts with authentication enabled (i.e., in default mode), unless it already exists.

 Registering client applications
 *******************************